JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 **PLEASE DO NOT ATTEMPT TO USE IN PRODUCTION AT THIS STAGE.**

-# Public Beta 1.11.1:
+# Public Beta 1.11.3:

+**1.11.3 Beta**
+Bug Fix:
+- Fixed the new routing mechanism introduced when the viewer transitioned away from an iframe, such that URLs are properly constructed for XNATs hosted on root.
+- Support for RTSTRUCTs which map on to multi-frame data is still poorly supported.
+For now the AIM files will be read if they exist, since they are well supported for both single and multi-frame images.

 **1.11.2 Beta**

 Bug Fix:

-- Account for when metadata has multiple studies.
+- Account for the edge case where metadata has multiple studies.

 **1.11.1 Beta**